watty62/SOD/Scottish_Government.md

 ---
 ## Errors and Ommissions

-If you spot an error - or missing data - please fork this repo and submit a pull request.
+If you spot an error - or missing data - please fork this repo and submit a pull request, as [four others](https://github.com/watty62/SOD/graphs/contributors) have kindly done!

 Alternatively email me [ian@codethecity.org](mailto:ian@codethecity.co.uk) with an update.